Memory management: Stack allocation

 Many Unix-like systems as well as Microsoft Windows implement a function called alloca for dynamically allocating stack memory in a way similar to the heap-based malloc.
 A compiler typically translates it to inlined instructions manipulating the stack pointer.
 Although there is no need of manually freeing memory allocated this way as it is automatically freed when the function that called alloca returns, there exists a risk of overflow.
 And since alloca is an ad hoc expansion seen in many systems but never in POSIX or the C standard, its behavior in case of a stack overflow is undefined.

 A safer version of alloca called _malloca, which reports errors, exists on Microsoft Windows.
 It requires the use of _freea. gnulib provides an equivalent interface, albeit instead of throwing an SEH exception on overflow, it delegates to malloc when an overlarge size is detected.
 A similar feature can be emulated using manual accounting and size-checking, such as in the uses of alloca_account in glibc.

+Automated memory management

+The proper management of memory in an application is a difficult problem, and several different strategies for handling memory management have been devised.

-Automatic memory management
+Automatic management of call stack variables

 In many programming language implementations, the runtime environment for the program automatically allocates memory in the call stack for non-static local variables of a subroutine, called automatic variables, when the subroutine is called, and automatically releases that memory when the subroutine is exited.
 Special declarations may allow local variables to retain values between invocations of the procedure, or may allow local variables to be accessed by other subroutines.
 The automatic allocation of local variables makes recursion possible, to a depth limited by available memory.